hitchdev/hitchstory/examples/website/README.md

 $ ./run.sh python tests/docgen.py
 ```

+## Debugging the tests (e.g. step code)

+There are probably a few ways to do this.
+The one I find the most
+useful is to embed ipython in a step like so `__import__("IPython").embed()`.
+At this point everything on the Engine is accessible via self - e.g. `self.given['browser']`.

+You can also put a `- pause` step in any of the stories and it will do the same
+thing.

+You can use this to experiment with playwright until you've got the code you
+need to put into an actual step.

+## Debugging the code

+I find the easiest way with this set up is to `import web_pdb ; web_pdb.set_trace()` and then to view https://localhost:5555/ with a browser.

 ## Clean up everything

 Everything runs in one podman container and volume.
 This deletes them: